 As far as I can tell through research and my DNA the Gills (Gylle line) were originally from somewhere in northern Great Britain (Lowlands of Scotland, most likely).
-Due to the heavy Irish heritage in my DNA, the family was most likely part of the Scottish Calvinists (Presbyterians) that were moved to Northern Ireland in the 1600’s by King James VI to settle the newly captured land.
-This is where the Gill Irish family line is traced (who were most likely the descendants of Irish Gaels and/or Vikings anyway) living in Northern Ireland, part of the Ulster Plantation.
+Due to the heavy Irish heritage in my DNA, the family was most likely part of the group (mostly Protestants – Presbyterians, Methodists, etc.) that were moved to Northern Ireland in the 1600’s by King James VI to settle the newly captured land.
+This is where the Gill Irish family line is most easily traced back to, living in Northern Ireland as part of the Ulster Plantation.
 We have a descendant who was born in Ireland named Alexander Gill (1609 – 1675), the son of Richard Gill, that was the first to come to the American British Colonies in 1624, as an indentured servant.
 Alexander worked for a Captain William Pierce of England who had established Jamestown Virginia for the second time just after 1610.
-As you know this was the first English settlement in the U.S. and Alexander aided Captain Pierce on his next project, building James City Virginia.
+As you may know, this was the first English settlement in the U.S. and Alexander aided Captain Pierce on his next project, building James City Virginia.

 After Alexander’s work was finished he may have returned to Armagh, Northern Ireland to settle down, get married and have children.
-It’s only after his great grandson William Gill, that the family immigrated permanently to the United States somewhere around the 1700’s with the rest of the “Scots-Irish” Presbyterians.
-It appears that the family came into Pennsylvania where they stayed for several generations.
+It’s only after his great grandson William Gill, that the family immigrated permanently to the United States somewhere around the 1700’s with the rest of the “Scots-Irish” families.
+High land tax and religious persecution drove 100’s of thousands to leave or the ‘New World’.
+It appears that the majority of my family came into Pennsylvania where they stayed for several generations.
 Some of the family moved either west or south, but the majority stayed in PA.
 Some areas of Pennsylvania include Northumberland, Spruce Creek, Bellefonte, Pleasant Gap, Union City and Boalsburg.
 They were mostly likely pushed west by the Quakers to be a buffer between them and the Indians.

 The family remained Irish/English until some Germans began marrying into the family.
 The son of William Gill that migrated to the New World was the first.
 William Gill (1740 – 1814) served during the American Revolutionary War, survived and married a German immigrant named Regina Catherine Stahl.
 Regina’s influence along with many additional German’s marrying into the family later down the line, is where I most likely get a chunk of my German ancestry.
 Both my paternal grandparents identified as German due to this.